utsav0/daily-dev-tips/src/pages/posts/my-first-experiences-with-tailwind-css.md

   - css
   - tailwind
 ---

 Hi everyone, confession time: I had never used Tailwind CSS before this week.

-And it's not the end of the world; if you work for a company, they have certain working ways.
+And it's not the end of the world; if you work for a company, they have specific working ways.
 This means the products they use work for them.

-It's fun to think, oh something new came out, let's all start using that, but in reality, this does not happen in companies.
+It's fun to think, oh, something new came out, let's all start using that, but in reality, this does not happen in companies.

-So here I was missing out on everyone having so much fun with Tailwind CSS.
+So here I was, missing out on everyone having so much fun with Tailwind CSS.

-I did have it on my radar for quite a while, and making a recent transition to a new job brought the opportunity to start using Tailwind.
+I did have it on my radar for quite a while, and a recent transition to a new job allowed me to start using Tailwind.

 ## What I was using

 Let me start by explaining what I was using before.
-In my previous job, it was a lot of bootstrap and towards the end, custom BEM CSS.
+In my previous job, it was a lot of bootstrap and, towards the end, custom BEM CSS.

-Meaning we created custom stylesheets with a custom kind of framework, this made the code very light, and in that company, everyone would understand how to use it.
+Meaning we created custom stylesheets with a custom kind of framework, which made the code very light, and in that company, everyone would understand how to use it.

 That was all good and well, but not very effective with onboarding people, and even for me, it was looking for certain classes sometimes.

-## Why I did switch
+## Why did I switch

 Even though I'm a big fan of Pure CSS (No framework) Tailwind seemed to be a perfect bridge.

 It's a non-bloated utility framework.
-Meaning we don't have pre-defined component, and it helps us write faster css.
+This means we don't have a pre-defined component, which helps us write faster css.

-For example, let's create a button that will have a different color on hover.
+For example, let's create a button with a different color on hover.

 Tailwind